mstksg/inCode/copy/entries/auto-intro.md

 The go-to implementation for a turn-based game is to have a "giant state monad".
 It is a clever "hack", but really, all we've done is began programming a game with *global mutable state*.
-Why have we done this to ourselves?
-Why progress back before language design principles of the 1960's?
 People have tried getting over this by using lenses and zoomers, but this processes doesn't quite scale.

 Even now many games, GUI's, numerical computations, etc. are written as folds or state compositions over a giant state.
 Surely there is a better way?